 If your only problem is reading small type up close – on a medicine label, for instance, or a restaurant menu – reading glasses may work just fine.
 But don’t go too long without getting your regular eye exam.
 Reading glasses don’t correct for astigmatism, the optical centers may not be the perfect distance from your pupils, and your eyes may not need identical strength in lenses.

 Never!
-People who are outside or away from home without a lens case or saline solution sometimes try this in an attempt to re-lubricate the lens.
-But between the bacteria in your saliva and the bacteria on your hands, this is never a recommended practice.
-Make it a habit to always carry a case, saline solution and your glasses with you, or leave spares in your car, handbag and desk drawer.
+Between the bacteria in your saliva and the bacteria on your hands, this is never a recommended practice.
+Make it a habit to always carry a case, saline solution, and your glasses with you, or leave spares in your car, handbag, and desk drawer.

 No. However, colorblindness is much more likely in males because the gene that causes the most common inherited form of the condition (red-green color blindness) occurs on the X-chromosome.
 Females have two X-chromosomes, which gives them double the chances of having a functional gene, but males only have one.
 The rate is about 8 percent for males and only 0.5 percent for females.